yegor256/blog/_posts/2014/oct/2014-10-12-who-is-software-architect.md

 fault of the architect.
 Of course, together with the blame he also takes all the credit from happy customers, when the quality is good.

-This is what the team needs &mdash; someone personally responsible for the quality of the software being developed.
+This is what the team needs&mdash;someone personally responsible for the quality of the software being developed.

 {% quote The job of the PM is to make sure that every technical decision the architect makes is not doubted by anyone %}